 Our Assistance Package is available to all volunteer firefighters registered with the official volunteer fire services within their state, such as the Country Fire Authority (CFA), the Department of Fire and Emergency Services (DFES), and the Rural Fire Service (RFS).
 The package is also available to Farm Fighters.
 Farm Fighters are farmers with personal firefighting equipment/units who support their community when under threat from a bushfire.

-Update: 6 January 2020 – We have now extended this assistance package to all State Emergency Services volunteers (or equivalent official Emergency Service organisation of that state) that are directly supporting the bushfire efforts.
-This includes volunteers supporting the current bushfire working with – the Victorian State Emergency Service, New South Wales State Emergency Service, Queensland State Emergency Service, South Australian State Emergency Service, Tasmanian State Emergency Service, Tasmanian State Emergency Service, Australian Capital Territory State Emergency Service, the Northern Territory Emergency Services and in WA – the West Australian Department of Fire and Emergency Services and the Local Government Bushfire Brigade.
+As of January 6th 2020, we have now extended this assistance package to all State Emergency Services volunteers (or equivalent official Emergency Service organisation of that state) that are directly supporting the bushfire efforts.
+This includes volunteers supporting the current bushfire working with the Victorian State Emergency Service, New South Wales State Emergency Service, Queensland State Emergency Service, South Australian State Emergency Service, Tasmanian State Emergency Service, Tasmanian State Emergency Service, Australian Capital Territory State Emergency Service, the Northern Territory Emergency Services, and the West Australian Department of Fire and Emergency Services and the Local Government Bushfire Brigade.

 We want to do this to show our thanks to firefighters for their efforts in helping keep communities safe.